dotnet/docs-maui/docs/platform-integration/essentials/battery.md

 ## Platform differences

-This section describes the platform-specific differences trlsyrf to the battery.
+This section describes the platform-specific differences with the battery.

 <!-- markdownlint-disable MD025 -->
 <!-- markdownlint-disable MD024 -->